deliberative/crypto/README.md

 ## Introduction

-This package does heavy usage of the [libsodium](https://github.com/jedisct1/libsodium) library in WebAssembly format.
+This package relies heavily on the [libsodium](https://github.com/jedisct1/libsodium) library and does a custom compilation in WebAssembly.
 Instead of implementing our own crypto we decided to use a battle-tested implementation of Ed25519 schemes.
-We also introduced a Shamir secret sharing utility because we could not find many well-tested open-source implementations and we utilize it heavily on our Deliberative Ledger protocol.
+We also introduced a Shamir secret sharing utility because we could not find many well-tested open-source implementations and we use it heavily in the Deliberative Ledger protocol.
-Finally we introduced some utility functions that make random shuffles, pick random subsets of Uint8Arrays etc.
+Finally we introduced some utility functions that do random shuffles, pick random subsets of Uint8Arrays etc.

 The [libsodium](https://github.com/deliberative/libsodium) directory contains a fork of libsodium that can compile to wasm with Emscripten with only the methods that we need.
+The only differences with the master branch of libsodium are name changes to the implementation structs and removal of any non-js randombytes implementation.

 The [asymmetric](src/asymmetric) directory contains asymmetric key cryptography functions and mnemonic generation.